Grants for Good

 Grants for Good is funded by the John Good Group and is designed to direct funding only to small and growing local charities, voluntary groups or social enterprises that are making a big impact on communities, people or the environment.
 To be eligible, applicants must:

-• Be a local community group, charity, voluntary group or social enterprise that has a positive impact on communities, people or the environment.
+• Be a UK-based local community group, charity, voluntary group or social enterprise

 • Have a bank account in the organisation’s name.